-There are always two ways to approach travel and exploration: on one hand you can go to the expected places, the places every guide book suggests.
-And there’s nothing wrong with that approach, because there is almost always a good reason for the inclusion of that destination or event in the guide books.
-Yes, you’ll find those locations a bit more crowded and a bit more eager to take advantage of the tourists streaming in, but on the other hand they’ve been vetted and are dependably interesting.
+There are always two ways to approach travel and exploration: on one hand, you can go to the expected places, the places every guidebook suggests.
+There’s nothing wrong with that approach because there is almost always a good reason for the inclusion of that destination or event in the guidebooks.
+Yes, you’ll find those locations a bit more crowded and a bit more eager to take advantage of the tourists streaming in, but on the other hand, they’ve been vetted and are dependably interesting.

 The festival is quite religious in nature.
 People walk from great distances to climb into the thin air of the mountains in order to kneel at dawn on the first day and greet the rising sun, and people penetrate deep into the glacier-packed valleys to retrieve crosses and ice that are said to be medicinal.
 The original occupants of the area also worshiped and held rituals on the spot, long before the Church laid claim to Peru, and so the festival continues an ancient tradition.

 Despite the religious nature of the festival, one reason it is worth attending is the spectacular native dancing that goes on almost continuously.
 Colorfully dressed, the sight of hundreds of people dancing joyously on glacier ice is something that can only be seen with the naked eye, in real time.
 Photos and essays will simply never capture the power of the sight.
 If you’re seeking something few have ever seen, and have the fitness level to hike at high altitudes, the Snow Star Festival should be high on your list.

 NEI tours offer interactive cultural experiences, not just passive visits to must-see sights.
 If you need assistance in planning a cultural, adventure or wildlife viewing trip to Peru or want to learn what this country has to offer, please call us at 800-869-0639 or visit naturexp.com for more information.
 Although this particular adventure is somewhat challenging, we normally offer “soft” adventures as part of our luxury Peru tours.